oktetlabs/test-environment/doc/sphinx/pages/group_te_user.rst

 * Windows and Linux.

 The API to be tested is the same on all platforms, which means we can use the same test suite for each pair.
-The only thing specific for our test set-up is where to run Test Agent that supports interface to be tested (assume we exported interface to be tested via :ref:`TAPI: Remote Procedure Calls (RPC) <doxid-group__te__lib__rpc__tapi>`).
+The only thing specific for our test set-up is where to run Test Agent that supports interface to be tested (assume we exported interface to be tested via :ref:`RPC call wrappers <doxid-group__te__lib__rpc__tapi>`).

 For testing BSD vs Windows configuration we should use the following set-up: